Meet Us

 Lia O’Hegarty

 Lia studied Law and Irish (language) at UCC, and environmental law & policy at University of Michigan and at Harvard University.
-She worked for many years in the public service, including the Law Reform Commission, the Houses of the Oireachtas, the Human Rights Commission and the Constitutional Convention.
-She has read widely in the fields of Philosophy, Neuroscience and Ecological Intelligence.
-She is interested in contemporary forms of ritual, and in naturalistic spirituality.
+She worked for many years in the public service, including at the Law Reform Commission, the Houses of the Oireachtas, the Human Rights Commission and the Constitutional Convention.
+She is interested in humanistic, naturalistic and neuroscientific approaches to spirituality.
+She is also interested in contemporary forms of ritual and rites of passage.

 Natalie Lough